jonmason/meta-arm/meta-arm-bsp/documentation/corstone1000/user-guide.rst

   Building binaries natively on Windows and AArch64 Linux is not supported.

-  Use an AMD64 Linux based development machine to build the software stack and transfer the binaries to run the software stack on an FVP in Windows or AArch64 Linux if required.
+  Use an Intel or AMD 64-bit architecture Linux based development machine to build the software stack and transfer the binaries to run the software stack on an FVP in Windows or AArch64 Linux if required.